nickmanks/things/README.md

 PRs must pass Travis.com integration tests before being able to merge to master, which will include a full test suit, lint and code coverage.

+Once passed semantic-release will also publish a new release of the application with a semantic version.

 ## Contributing
 Pull requests and commits follow commitizen conventional commit guidelines.
 >```bash